 Job qualifications include:

-- At least 1-3 years of experience in grant and proposal writing, preferably in the behavioral health field.
+- 2+ years of experience in grant and proposal writing, preferably in the behavioral health field.
 Experience gained through internships is acceptable.

-- Understanding of human services/behavioral health organizations, substance use disorder treatment, mental health, and/or non-profit management.
+- Understanding of human services/behavioral health organizations, substance use disorder treatment, mental health, and/or non-profit organizations.

 - Familiarity with donor-centric communications.